messenger-trevor/school-projects/README.md

     A. Adds language_en_US.properties and language_fr_CA.properties to Resource Bundle in package /main/resources/
     B. Accomplishes multithreaded welcome message display by adding il8n package in edu.wgu.d387_sample_code directory. il8n currently contains a DisplayWelcome java class that creates a resource bundle object from locale and stores a list object that WelcomeController exposes in a rest endpoint at /api/welcome.
-The main java class (D387SampleCodeApplication) was then modified at lines 16-28 to include two runnable objects created by lamda functions that are then passed to 2 threads that start at application startup.
+The main java class (D387SampleCodeApplication) was then modified at lines 16-28 to include two runnable objects created by lambda functions that are then passed to 2 threads that start at application startup.
 Finally, I installed node dependencies in the UI folder and modified app.component.ts at lines 31, 39-42, and 92-94 where I added a member variable to hold the get request, subscribed to the observable returned by getWelcome(), and defined getWelcome() to perform the get request.
 I added a h1 tag with the welcome variable on line 28 of app.component.html.